OutSystems/docs-product/src/develop/reuse-and-refactor/services.md

 In this case, using Service Actions to expose functionality will increase business value by enabling several consumers to have **independent release cycles**.
 On the other hand, you will have additional development effort, since the developer must implement additional logic to handle multiple processes and transactions.

 To decide for using Service Actions to expose functionality, you must evaluate if the additional development effort pays off the increased business value of having independent release cycles.

-#### Services with scaling requirements

-If you already have a large distributed service with **processor intensive tasks**, using Service Actions will enable you to scale your service through [container deployment](../../managing-the-applications-lifecycle/containers/intro.md).

-To decide for using Service Actions to expose functionality, you must evaluate if the additional development effort pays off the capability to scale your service.